 The objective of the SURVPOOL project is to build a consortium of cohort studies with the aim of exploring the role of lifetime exposure to modifiable risk factors, such as obesity, in cancer survival.
 This project will expand the evaluation of known cancer risk factors beyond considerations of causes of cancer into prognosis after cancer diagnosis.

-Together these projects will increase our understanding of explanatory factors of the observed disparities, to move towards better outcomes after cancer diagnosis for all.
+Together these projects will increase our understanding of explanatory factors of the observed disparities, to move towards better outcomes for all after cancer diagnosis.
 The projects are flexible in that they may permit additional countries or institutions to join these initiatives; please contact us at email@example.com.